Eucalyptus wandoo: Description

 The fruit is a woody capsule 6-10 mm long and 5-6 mm wide with the valves near rim level.
 The woody fruits that form after flowering have cylindrical to oblong-obconical shape and are on stalks that are 0.1 to 0.4 cm in length.
 The fruits are 0.6 to 1 cm in length and have a width of 0.5 to 0.6 cm with a descending disc and three to four valves that are at the rim level or enclosed.
-The seeds inside have a sub-spherical to cuboid shape with a smooth straw to mid brown coloured surface.
-The seeds are 0.7 to 1.3 mm in length with mark, hilum, on the seed coat where it was once attached to the ovary wall.
+The seeds inside have a sub-spherical to cuboid shape with a smooth straw to mid-brown coloured surface.
+The seeds are 0.7 to 1.3 mm in length with marks (hilum) on the seed coat where it was once attached to the ovary wall.

 The species has a haploid chromosome number of 12.

 Taxonomy

 Eucalyptus wandoo was first described in 1934 by the Australian botanist William Faris Blakely in his book A Key to the Eucalypts.
 The specific epithet "wandoo" comes from the Noongar name for the tree.
-The type specimen was collected by the English collector Augustus Frederick Oldfield from a sand plain along the Kalgan River, as a part of one of Oldfield's numerous collections in the south western parts of Western Australia.
-The holotype is held at Royal Botanic Gardens, Kew.
+The type specimen was collected by the English collector Augustus Frederick Oldfield from a sand plain along the Kalgan River.
+The holotype is held at Kew Gardens.

 In 1991, Ian Brooker and Stephen Hopper described two subspecies and the names have been accepted by the Australian Plant Census and Plants of the World Online: